arawxx/async-todo-with-reminders/README.md

 Note: Put these all inside one file named `.env`

+Note: If launching without Docker, you need to first load the environment variables, e.g. using `dotenv` module's `load_dotenv()` method

 Note: `Secret_key` and `Algorithm` are used for login token handling

 ### Docker